-Given changes brought about by the Fair Hydro Act, 2017, the “final RPP variance settlement amount” is no longer required to serve the purpose for which it was designed.
-The OEB has therefore suspended the operation of the “final RPP variance settlement amount” mechanism for customers that leave the RPP on or after July 1, 2017.
+While the OEB was setting Regulated Price Plan (RPP) prices under the Fair Hydro Act, 2017, the “final RPP variance settlement amount” was no longer required to serve the purpose for which it was designed.
+The OEB therefore suspended the operation of the “final RPP variance settlement amount” mechanism for customers that left the RPP on or after July 1, 2017.

 On April 1, 2005, the OEB’s Regulated Price Plan (RPP) came into effect.
 As of July 1, 2005, a consumer who leaves the RPP will either pay or receive a “final RPP variance settlement amount”.
 This amount will reflect the consumer’s share of any accumulated variance between the actual price paid to generators and the forecast price paid by price plan consumers.
 If consumers have been paying more for electricity than was paid to generators, this amount will be a credit.
 If consumers have been paying less, it will be a charge.
 The variance account that tracks the difference is held by the Independent Electricity System Operator (IESO).